Migration from TradeStation

 2. Lookback syntax: Use Value(1) instead of [1] for previous bar values.

-7. No 32-bit limits: Arbitrary data structures, large datasets, and multi-threaded execution.
+5. No 32-bit limits: Large datasets, multi-threaded execution, highly parallel execution.

 EasyLanguage parser limitations